rahul-verma/joyofpython/JoPT-2Day/Workbook.md

 ## The Joy of Python for Testers - Workbook for 2-day version

+### Purpose
+The primary purpose of this document and related code examples is to act as accompanying material to the workshop by Rahul Verma.

+It contains the primary pieces of information building blocks as per the flow of the workshop.
+So, it provides supporting pieces for the workshop.

+The workhop encourages the participants to continue practising Python after the workshop.
+So, a seocndary and yet very important purpose of this content is to enable the participants to go through the learning on their own by coding the exercises without interruption.

 ### 1. Python Fundamentals

 #### Fundamental Python Constructs

+We are going to use Python Interactive Shell for this section.

 Python is losely typed language.
 Type of a variable (referred to as a name) is essentially the type of object it points to.